Today I got to light up my new Traeger grill for the first time! This thing is amazing.

 - 2 tablespoons garlic and ginger paste

-- 2 Tablespoons tandoori masala (homemade or shop bought)
+- 2 Tablespoons tandoori masala (homemade

 - 1 teaspoon ground black pepper